krisc/events/tutorial.md

 ###Conclusion
 The tools available for Android development are still young.
 Needless to say, you will probably run into some issues and bugs along the way.
 If you are serious about pursuing this bleeding edge stuff, get connected with the maintainers of these tools.
 Alex Yakushev in particular has been very helpful and quick to respond to me personally as I was learning how to use `lein-droid`.
 Phil Hagelberg (a.k.a. [technomancy](https://github.com/technomancy)) of [lein](https://github.com/technomancy/leiningen) is also pretty responsive.

 Questions?
-Suggestions?
+Comments?
 Feel free to get in touch and [follow me on Twitter](https://twitter.com/zangderak).

 ###Notes
 <sup>1</sup><a name="1"></a>In ["Code's Worst Enemy"](http://steve-yegge.blogspot.com/2007/12/codes-worst-enemy.html) Steve Yegge writes:
->Bigger is just something you have to live with in Java.
+*>Bigger is just something you have to live with in Java.
 Growth is a fact of life.
 Java is like a variant of the game of Tetris in which none of the pieces can fill gaps created by the other pieces, so all you can do is pile them up endlessly.

 <sup>2</sup><a name="2"></a>In ["In Praise of Impractical Programming"](http://www.niemanlab.org/2011/11/in-praise-of-impractical-programming/) Jacob Harris writes: